Lucria/Kattis/README.md

 # Kattis

-Thanks to all the black magic taghut by Steven Harlim
+Thanks to all the black magic taught by Steven Harlim

 //may not be the most fancy code ;D